Korean landscape with mountains and cherry blossoms

 Important

 Criminal background checks take the longest.In the US, an FBI check can take 8–12 weeks.
-In the UK, ACRO processing times vary.
-Start this the day you decide to apply — don't wait until you're asked for it.
+In the UK, basic DBS is the standard (ACRO is also accepted but less common in 2026) — both have variable processing times.
+Start this the day you submit your official EPIK application — don't wait until you're asked for it.

 Step 3: The EPIK Interview (April–June)